secoda/gitbook/integrations/data-visualization-tools/mixpanel/README.md

 ---
-description: >-
-  This page walks through the Secoda and Mixpanel integration that Secoda supports
+description: An overview of the Mixpanel integration with Secoda
 ---

 # Mixpanel